Instructors: Linda Johnson & Katharine Moran, UTM Adjunct Instructors

 Montessori Center of Jackson

-Registration Fee: $150, includes all materials, healthy snacks and a Quest t-shirt
+Registration Fee: $150 per student, includes all materials, healthy snacks, and a Quest t-shirt

 Calling all creative kids in Grades 1-3!
 Do you love to learn new things, just for fun?
 Ask a lot of questions and are you curious about everything?
 Learn new things quickly and easily?
 Get lots of wild and silly ideas and love to use your imagination?
 Enjoy working on new projects, inventing and creating?